anoopsarkar/compilers-class/hw3.md

 The output should be in LLVM assembly which can be compiled to x86 assembly using the LLVM tools and run as a binary.

-Remember to push your solution source code to GitLab or other private repository:

-    cd answer
-    git add decafexpr.y decafexpr.lex # and any other files such as symboltable.cc, decafexpr.cc and decafexpr-defs.h
-    git commit -m 'initial solution'
-    git push

 Make sure you obey the following requirements:

 1. If your program succeeds in parsing the input you should exit from your program using `exit(EXIT_SUCCESS)`.
 And if your program finds an error in the input Decaf program you should exit using `exit(EXIT_FAILURE)`.
 The definitions of `EXIT_SUCCESS` and `EXIT_FAILURE` are in `cstdlib` (for C++) and in `stdlib.h` (for C).
 1. TODO: More requirements to be added.

 ## Development and upload procedure

+Remember to push your solution source code to your repository:

+    cd answer
+    git add decafexpr.y decafexpr.lex # and any other files you need for the solution git commit -m 'initial solution'
+    git push

+Then each time you finish a component of your solution you can push it to the remote repository:

+    git add [source-file]
+    git commit -m 'commit message' [source-file]
+    git push

 You have been given three helper programs to help you develop your solution to this homework.